 “Being in a classroom is invaluable—but then you have to apply what you learned,” Omo says.
 “When you work in internships, you recognize that there are different types of experience necessary for your education.
 And working in the field is the best kind of education you can get.”

 Types of Internships

-Internship options at Landmark College fall into two categories: credit-bearing and tied to a student’s academic program, and non-academic paid internships that are more exploratory in nature.
+Internship options at Landmark College are credit-bearing and tied to a student’s academic program.

-If a student wishes to earn academic credit for an internship experience, they must follow the Academic Affairs Internship Policy.
-Proposals for credit-bearing internships must be submitted for approval by April 15 for fall and summer internships and November 15 for spring.
-Landmark students also have the opportunity to apply for non-academic paid internships while attending college.
+Students pursuing credit-bearing internships must follow the Academic Affairs Internship Policy.
+Proposals for credit-bearing internships must be submitted for approval by April 30 for fall and summer internships and November 30 for spring.
 Three credit internships taking place in summer session incur a $1400 cost.